Call 24/7

 Services:

-Bradford Health Services Warrior is a suboxone drug treatment clinic in Warrior, AL located in the 35180 zip code.
+New Pathways Inc is a suboxone drug treatment facility in Pell City, AL situated in the 35125 zip code.

 Services:

-Alcohol And Drug Abuse Treatment Centers Inc/pearson Hall is a suboxone clinic in Birmingham, AL, part of the 35211 zip area.
+Alcohol And Drug Abuse Treatment Centers Inc/pearson Hall is a suboxone drug treatment facility in Birmingham, Alabama situated in the 35211 zip code.

 Location: 2701 Jefferson Avenue SW, Birmingham, AL 35211 in Jefferson County